jxl2025/Gingko/README.md

 the tree if we put auxins in a cube region some distance above the initial tree nodes: <img width="1832" height="1372" alt="auxin-in-cube-above-the-starter-nodes" src="https://github.com/user-attachments/assets/af425a29-e31d-47c3-9e43-e07bbbb6a158" />

+## Veronika edit (selected feature: Bump Mapping)
+I used the open source bump map of an oak tree to give our tree a nice texture.
+The Cylinder class was changed to calculate and store UVs, tangent, and bitangent, that are being later sent to shaders files.
+Shaders use bump maps and calculated tangent/bitangent to calculate new normal for each pixel using height map derivative method.
+This new normal is later calculated during Phong lighting model implementation.

+The bump mapping appeared to give a really discreet change, that it was barely visible.
+I had to up the scale to make it more distinct, however from far away cylinders that create the tree are quite small, so it's hard to notice the texture.

+additional features:
+- I added a visualization option, which starts a timer and grows a tree step by step, so that is can be nicely visualized for the video
+- played with background (gradient on a video), and a snowfall feature to add aesthetical quality to the video